Iliana Emilia García: Early life and education

-García was born into a family of poets, writers, and artists in Santo Domingo, Dominican Republic.
+Iliana Emilia García was born into a family of poets, writers, and artists in Santo Domingo, Dominican Republic.
+She is the sister of artist Scherezade García.
 As a child, she took art lessons with Elías Delgado and Nidia Serra, participating in international children art competitions in China and Brazil.
 A classically trained pianist, she attended the National Conservatory of Music in Santo Domingo, Dominican Republic.

 In 1989, García graduated summa cum laude with an AAS degree from Altos de Chavón School of Design in La Romana, Dominican Republic where she studied under Rafaél Álvarez, Carlos Montesino, and Russell Christopherson.
 She was awarded the Ruth Vanderpool Scholarship to attend Parsons School of Design in New York where she received a BFA in Communication Design in 1991.
 She settled permanently in New York in 1989.
-She is the sister of artist Scherezade García.